naterjlao/SudokuSolver/README.md

 # SudokuSolver
-Solves Sudoku Puzzles using Prolog
+Prolog Sudoku Puzzle Solver

-Author: Nate Lao
+Author: Nate Lao (lao.nathan95@gmail.com)

 HOW TO USE: